Every February and September, bloggers and fashion girls alike travel to New York City for one of the most exciting times of the year: Fashion Week.

 Divide up your emails that you’re sending out to PR Agencies and then the emails you’re sending directly to brands, since the verbiage is going to be a bit different.
 For PR agencies, send a somewhat generic email asking for invites to any shows/presentations they’re coordinating this season (if I’m not sure what they all are) and for brands I’ll directly ask to attend their show/presentation.

 2 Weeks pre-NYFW – FOLLOW UP EMAILS & SET UP BRAND MEETINGS

 This is also the best time to download the Fashion GPS app.
-Majority of brands use this app to send ticket requests and seat assignments, in addition to via email.
+The majority of brands use this app to send ticket requests and seat assignments, in addition to via email.
 NYFW Shows you RSVP yes too will pop up in there and it’s an easy way to keep your schedule organized.
-When you arrive to the shows, a lot of times you’ll need to scan your barcode, which can be found right in the app.
+When you arrive at the shows, a lot of times you’ll need to scan your barcode.
+This can easily be found right in the app.

-Also, make sure you’re checking your Fashion GPS app to see if any new tickets were sent your way or seating assignments updated/changed.
+Also, make sure you’re checking your Fashion GPS app.
+In the app, you can see if any new tickets were sent your way or if seating assignments have been updated or changed.
 These things can pop up even just hours before the show starts, so stay on top of your schedule.
 Most importantly, have fun!

 How To Get Invited To NYFW As An Influencer

 If you don’t plan on doing the above, don’t count on getting invited to NYFW.
 It takes a bit of work every season to get your name on the brand’s radars.
 When influencers as us how to get invited to NYFW, the thing we always remind them is, you have to ASK first.